jinjingforever/tflite-support/README.md

    - `emscripten_webnn_support.patch`: WebNN support of emscripten.
    - `emsdk.patch`: workaround the frozen cache setting of emscripten so WebNN support can be regenerated.
 As the cache is cleared, the first `yarn build` would fail.
 Please rerun, it would succeed.
    - Add `TFLiteWebModelRunnerOptions.enableWebNNDelegate` to enable or disable WebNN delegate.
+   - Demo in browser is using webnn-polyfill.
+   - Demo in electron.js could use WebNN-native node.js binding.
+Add it via `npm install <path_to_webnn_native_node>`.
+See [WebNN-native node.js binding](https://github.com/webmachinelearning/webnn-native/tree/main/node) for more details.